-By Alana Reynolds of Letter B
+By Alana Reynolds

 Who doesn’t love to play with rubber stamps?
 They are easy for all ages, low on mess, and instantly gratifying.
 We have a pretty good collection at our house but I’m always on the lookout for more.
 The problem is stamps can be pricey and, no matter what, it’s tough to find the perfect design.
 Recently, I started to think about how we could make our own stamps at home – something beyond carving a potato or cutting up a sponge.

 I experimented with a few things but the ones I made with Model Magic, the fast-drying modeling compound made by Crayola, turned out beautifully.
 Model Magic is extremely pliable and air-dries into a sponge-y but smooth texture so the stamps both held their shape well and made a good surface for the ink.
 Because the compound is like clay or dough, you can both press things into it to make hollow-relief impressions or cut it into shapes like a regular stamp.
 It’s not perfect (the surface comes out a little uneven, the compound can crack or dry with a wrinkle) but the imperfections are part of the charm.
 It results in unique stamps that have a lovely handmade look.

 My kids and I spent two afternoons creating these.
 The first afternoon we created the stamps, let them dry overnight, and then the next day we stamped cards, gift tags, and wrapping paper.
 Both of them, my 3-year-old and my 6-year-old, loved this craft.
 Although I have to say my 3-year-old was happier on the stamping day.
 The “let’s put this away to dry” part of making the stamps was a little abstract (and tantrum-inducing) for her.
 In general though, it is one of those great craft projects that’s both easy and satisfying for all ages.